 This thesis has described a new single camera SLAM scheme, BoWSLAM, which can accurately position a camera over long tracks through a range of visually challenging environments.
-In one experiment, BoWSLAM is demonstrated mapping a 25 minute 2.5km trajectory through a dynamic outdoor environment in real-time, without any other sensor input; considerably further than previous single camera SLAM schemes.
+In one experiment, BoWSLAM is demonstrated mapping a 25 minute 2.5km trajectory through a dynamic outdoor environment in real-time, without any other sensor input; considerably further than previous single camera SLAM schemes (Section 8.2).
 Key to this performance is the development and selection of a combination of schemes which are robust to the errors which occur when positioning using computer vision.
 Positioning is possible even with low cost cameras, including a Contour HD mountain bike helmet camera, and a Sony Handycam digital camcorder, demonstrating that a single camera is a suitable low-cost sensor for robust long-term SLAM.

 To enable BoWSLAM to navigate previously unknown environments, several new algorithms were developed.
-Firstly, a BoW scheme which reliably detects when two images show the same place, despite substantial changes in the scene, was developed.
-This scheme requires no prior training, enables wide-baseline correspondences between frames to be found efficiently, and is used in BoWSLAM both to detect loop-closure, and to select nearby frames from which to compute relative positions.
+Firstly, a BoW scheme which reliably detects when two images show the same place, despite substantial changes in the scene, was developed (Chapter 5).
+The new BoW scheme incrementally builds a hierarchical BoW dictionary as the robot explores, and the BoW scheme is used to accurately recognise when the robot visits places which have been visited previously.
+In a large indoor experiment, 1374 of 5066 images are matched to their correct match from a training database, while only 51 are incorrectly matched.
+This corresponds to a precision of 96% at a recall rate of 27%, which is comparable with leading contemporary schemes (Section 5.5.2).
+Previous BoW schemes either build a non-hierarchical BoW dictionary incrementally, and do not scale to large environments, or build hierarchical dictionaries using a slow, offline training process, which requires training data appropriate to that environment (Section 5.3.3).
+The new BoW scheme not only requires no prior training, but also enables wide-baseline correspondences between frames to be found efficiently, and is used in BoWSLAM both to detect loop-closure, and to select nearby frames from which to compute relative positions.

-Secondly, to robustly compute relative camera poses from pairs of images, a new RANSAC sampling strategy, BaySAC, was developed.
+Secondly, to robustly compute relative camera poses from pairs of images, a new RANSAC sampling strategy, BaySAC, was developed (Chapter 7).
 BaySAC successfully registers images despite high rates of outliers from moving objects, or limited overlap between frames, and reduces the time needed to compute relative poses.
 BaySAC makes effective use of matches between multiple similar-looking features, and by combining BaySAC with the cheap, wide-baseline correspondences available from the BoW algorithm, multiple position hypotheses can be computed for each frame.
+In an experiment to compute the relative pose of images captured in an outdoor environment, BaySAC reduces the failure rate by 78% when compared with RANSAC, with negligible additional cost (Section 7.4.2).